crypto-guys/near-guildnet/nearcore/install/README.md

 chmod +x remove.sh
 sudo ./remove.sh
 ```
+##### To re-user a container
+- ( the name of the existing container must be compiler )
+- edit install.sh
+- There are 2 lines that contain "launch_container" comment out the one that contains only that phrase.
+This will prevent the script from trying to create a new container to use and the existing container named compiler will be used.

-The installer script has an option to enter the validator name so the validator key is generated correctly
+The install script has an option to enter the validator name so the validator key is generated correctly

 ## Use